-The discussion group meets monthly on Sunday afternoons from 2 to 4 pm.
+The discussion group meets on the last Sunday of each month from 2 to 4 pm.
 Everyone is welcome, for all or part.

-Copies of recommend books and articles may be on the coffee table in the living room of Jikoji's community building.
+Copies of recommended books and articles may be on the coffee table in the living room of Jikoji's community building.
+Please join us!

 Dharma Talk at Jikoji by Dr. James Hutt, psychologist, with Shoho Michael Newhall, Stress, January 19 2014.